nikhilRP/wulfric/README.md

-# albus
+# Wulfric
 Data science algorithms in Java

-This is repository contains algorithms that are implemented and used in different projects I worked on.
+Warning: Not enough test coverage to say that there are no bugs.
+Use at your own risk.